-Figure 7T: See if by drawing the rays, students able to predict that the image will be vertically and laterally inverted
+Figure 7T: By drawing the rays in figure 7, students may be able to predict that the image will be vertically and laterally inverted

 Q2a.
 Refer to figure 8.
 Consider the ray ZPZ'.
-The ray starts from a green coloured point Z in the Object.
+The ray starts from a green coloured point Z in the object.
 There is a brown coloured point at Q. What do you think will be seen at Z' in the image plane?
 A green dot or a brown dot?
 Similarly, suppose there is another ray QPQ'.
 What will you see at Q' in the image plane?